RadLuli/Ampersand/DEFS/__kitchen.md

 Private annotations are, by definition, completely free and editable and can be completely deleted.
 A private annotation can only be made public by its author from his device(s).
 Screenshots can be immediately deleted without any prior notice

 ## 8 Social

-**Social Applications** - Books are social networks.
-As they are specific, they work like the forums that gave rise to the internet: only someone who has something relevant to contribute tends to have space.
-In an environment of concentration of social networks - like the one we live in today - the "fame for fame" is an empty behavior, typical of celebrity culture, which does not tend to generate anything very constructive.
-As, instead of about ten large networks as they exist today, there are millions of them, generic identities lose value.
-It doesn't make sense that someone who has nothing to contribute to the universe of a theme like “Harry Potter”, for example, has to seek space in a network whose center is in one of these books. (see \*place of speech)
+**Social Applications** - Books can be the starting point of very specific **social networks** that work like Internet forums: only someone who has something really relevant to add tends to be given any space.

+Nowadays, that less than a dozen very generic "social networks" centralize most of the social activity, an attitude of "fame for its own sake", typical of celebrity culture, which does not tend to generate anything constructive, is commonplace.

+If, instead of a few large social networks, there are millions of very specific communities, each for every book theme, generic identities tend to lose value.
+It doesn't make sense that someone who has nothing to contribute to the universe of a theme like “Harry Potter”, for example, has to seek space in a network whose center is in one of these books. (see *locus/place of speech*)

 **Public notes** - Unlike the anarchy of current “social networks”, here the idea of social behavior[^1] is taken seriously.
 Factual accuracy is not required—they are opinions, after all—but good behavior is by no means optional.
 Anything that has been recorded in public annotations will be marked in a blockchain and its author identified.
 Depending on the type of behavior, its author can be given either the “right to be forgotten” or a temporary or permanent ban from the network, including hardware lock.